Preclinical and Clinical Trial Requirements

 2. How are clinical trials funded?

 Subject to Art.
-42 of Law on Circulation of Drugs clinical trials may be funded with budgetary funds, funds of the developer of the drug and other sources.
+42 of the Law on Circulation of Drugs clinical trials may be funded with budgetary funds, funds of the developer of the drug, and other sources.
+The EAEU regulations do not include any specific provisions on this issue.

 3. What are the requirements for preclinical and clinical trial protocols?
 Who must approve the protocols?